bootdotdev/blog/content/about.md

 People are becoming more tech-literate every day, and that's a wonderful thing.
 Deploying a simple website doesn't require advanced programming knowledge anymore.
 That doesn't mean we no longer need smart engineers, *we do.* They just work on more interesting problems, and at a different scale.

-Mastering CS concepts like algorithms, data structures, distributed computing, and cryptography are a great way to differentiate yourself as a developer, and universities aren't the gatekeepers of that knowledge.
+Mastering CS concepts like algorithms, data structures, distributed computing, and cryptography is a great way to differentiate yourself as a developer, and universities aren't the gatekeepers of that knowledge.

 ### 3. You need to build